M.S. in Nursing

 Courses in the Nursing Education concentration prepare students to understand how others learn and how to design effective learning experience for new nurses.
 Topics include curriculum development, teaching and learning strategies, and learning evaluation and assessment.

 NOTICE: In order to comply with the Commission on Collegiate Nursing Education’s (CCNE) 2013 Standards for Accreditation of Baccalaureate and Graduate Nursing Programs, the MSN Program curriculum has been revised.
 Three new courses were added to the core curriculum and existing courses have been modified, resulting in a reduction in the total number of credits required for program completion from 47 to 44.
 The new curriculum will be implemented in January 2015 for all incoming MSN students.

 The MSN curriculum is designed to provide foundational knowledge to prepare graduates for certification in their chosen area of concentration.
 As a result, criteria for eligibility from professional credentialing organizations were used to design graduate nursing courses to assure that appropriate didactic and practicum experiences are provided.

 Criteria from the following professional organizations were reviewed to assure applicable curriculum development:

 - National League for Nursing

-- Provide verification of a current, unrestricted Ohio license as a registered nurse (RN).
+- Verification of current, unrestricted Ohio registered nurse (RN) license

-- Provide evidence of a satisfactory background check in compliance with applicable sections of the Ohio Revised Code (BCI).
+- Evidence of a satisfactory background check in compliance with the Ohio Revised Code (BCI)